HumanCompatibleAI/imitation/docs/experts/loading-experts.rst

 The algorithms in the imitation library are all about learning from some kind of expert.
-In many cases it is practical that this expert is a piece of software itself.
+In many cases this expert is a piece of software itself.
-The library natively supports experts trained using the `stable-baselines3 <https://github.com/DLR-RM/stable-baselines3>`_ reinforcement learning library.
+The `imitation` library natively supports experts trained using the `stable-baselines3 <https://github.com/DLR-RM/stable-baselines3>`_ reinforcement learning library.